 Though perhaps less than ideal for the average person, tiny homes are being built to house the homeless.
 Young single college graduates up to their eyeballs in debt like the idea of pouring the money they would be putting into an apartment into something that cannot be taken from them, something they can own.
 For many singles, tiny homes are a nicer alternative to apartments, without the commitment of a mortgage or to a particular plot of land.
 Though overly romanticized, the tiny house movement, as a loose collective of out-of-the-box thinkers and doers, epitomizes the effect art can have on the world.

 It is in itself both an innovation and an analogy.

-Rebekah Gordon is a graduate in the Religious Studies department at the University of Denver.
-She is a poet and a musician in addition to an academic, and is an editor for Esthesis.
-Her interests range from secular-sacred relations in America to religious fiction, semiotics, and redemption theology.
+Rebekah Gordon is a graduate student n the Religious Studies department at the University of Denver.
+She is a poet and a musician in addition to an academic, and is an assistant editor for Esthesis.
+Her interests range from secular-sacred relations in America to religious fiction and semiotics.